cstahoviak/cherno-cpp/README.md

 - The Compiler creates an __object file__ (`.obj`) for _every_ cpp file (each cpp file is referred to as a __translation unit__).
 - The __linker__ "glues" the object files into an executable.
    - A linker error can happen when a symbol (e.g. a function name) that was "promised" to exist (e.g. via forward-declaration) cannot be resolved or found.
-   - This error is referred to as an "unresolved external symbol".
+   - This error is referred to as an _"unresolved external symbol"_.

 ### Video #6 - How the C++ Compiler Works
 - The compilers job is simple: its job is to translate our code into either __constant data__ or __instructions__.